 - 1. Achieved a GPA of 3.2 overall and 3.4 in chemistry courses. - Completed a minimum of eight units of Chem.
 199, distributed over at least two quarters.
-A student who registers for 199 and subse-
+A student who registers for 199 and subsequently fails to complete the Honors Program may apply up to four units to any major that normally allows 199 as elective credit.
+A student who has successfully petitioned to use a Chem 199 course to fulfill elective credit may not use that course to fulfill honors requirements as well. - 3.
+Submitted a final honors research report to three UCSD faculty members, including their research adviser, for approval.

-- quently fails to complete the Honors Program may apply up to four units to any major that normally allows 199 as elective credit. - Submitted a final honors research report to three UCSD faculty members, including their research adviser, for approval. - Presented an oral report about their research before a group of at least three faculty.
+Presented an oral report about their research before a group of at least three faculty.
 This can be at an undergradute research conference or at a seminar involving honors students and faculty.